-If you’ve just moved to Germany or if you’re now planning your move then might be one of the first questions that your asking yourself.
-And since having health insurance is required by law for living in Germany, it’s important that you make the right choice from day one.
-Here’s a breakdown of they many scenarios which you can expect
+If you’ve just moved to Germany or if you’re planning your move to Germany, then this might be one of the first questions that you’re asking yourself.
+And since health insurance is required by law in Germany, it’s important that you make the right choice from day one.
+Here’s a breakdown of the many scenarios you can expect.

 Health Insurance for university students

 Did you move to Germany to study at one of the many great universities?
-Well, then if you’re less than 30 years old you will automatically qualify for public health insurance at the wonderfully reduced price of 104 euros per month.
-This one is a no-brainer decision since this type of coverage would normally cost the average employed person at least double.
-If you’re a university student then make sure you sign up for this right away.
+If you’re less than 30 years old you will automatically qualify for public health insurance at the reduced price of 104 euros per month.
+This is a no-brainer decision since this type of coverage would normally cost the average employed person at least double.
+If you’re a university student under 30 years old, this is the best option for you.

 Health insurance for employed persons

-If you’re employed by a Germany company and earning less than 60.750 euros per year, then you should sign up for public health insurance.
+If you’re employed by a German company and earning less than 66.600 euros per year (2023 threshold), then you should sign up for public health insurance.
 Only those earning more than this income can opt out of public insurance and choose private insurance.

 Health insurance for self-employed, or freelance persons

-Self-employed, or freelancers moving to Germany from non-EU countries only have the option to join a private health insurance.
+Self-employed people, or freelancers moving to Germany from non-EU countries only have the option to join a private health insurance.
 Self-employed people that have relocated to Germany from somewhere else in the EU can join the German public system so-long as they get the relevant paperwork.
-This document (an E104 in most cases) confirms to the German system that you were previously insured by somewhere else in Europe)
+This document (an E104 in most cases) confirms to the German system that you were previously insured by somewhere else in Europe).

 Health insurance for non-employed persons